ORNL-TechInt/hpss-crawler/README.md

 ## Configuration

-The configuration file is determined by the --cfg option on the command line, the environment variable $CRAWL_CONF, and the default of 'crawl.cfg' in that order.
+The configuration file is determined by the -c/--cfg option on the command line, the environment variable $CRAWL_CONF, and the default of 'crawl.cfg' in that order.

+## Log file

+The log file is determined by the -l/--logpath command line option, the 'logpath' setting in the 'crawler' section of the configuration file, the environment variable $CRAWL_LOG, or the default of '/var/log/crawl.log', in that order.